Yannick H.,

 Fast-track processes for standard tools

-38% of the Shadow IT problem can be directly addressed with speed.
+38% of the shadow IT problem can be directly addressed through speed.

-Provide curated, secure alternatives.
-An "App Store" with vetted tools that employees can activate themselves.
+Provide pre-curated, secure alternatives.
+An "app store" with vetted tools that employees can activate themselves.

 Need a collaboration tool?
-Here are three safe options.
+Here are three secure options.

 Want an AI tool?
 Here is our enterprise license.

-If IT makes safe alternatives quickly available, the need for self-initiative decreases.
+When IT makes secure alternatives quickly available, the need for workarounds decreases.

 IT must understand what the business really needs.
 Not only technically, but in context.